Take our #TrashTalkChallenge

 - Use gloves, hand sanitizer, and properly wash after cleaning up.

 - Wear facial covering when in the presence of others that you do not live with (for covid-19).

 - Dispose of trash in an outdoor receptacle.

 - Talk some extra trash and make it a fundraiser!
 Convince friends and family to pledge $1 for every gallon of trash that you collect and make a donation to NBC using paypal!

 *Coastal Cleanup Day- is our largest annual public cleanup event.
 Usually hosted on the second Saturday every September, NBC and OC Parks hosts opportunities to clean up trash around the Bay.

 - *Kayak Cleanups- Volunteer your service to participate in a high tide cleanup from a kayak.
 Groups can work together to pick up trash in the wetlands before it reaches the ocean.
-Contact Carissa Macias at email@example.com for more information.
+Contact Heather Cieslak at firstname.lastname@example.org for more information.

 - *2nd and 4th Sunday Cleanups.
 Work with NBC naturalists to clean up on land around the Bay.